Beluga (sturgeon): Diet

 Different diets have been observed throughout the distribution range of beluga sturgeon, as well as according to spawners' migration stage.
 Adults mainly eat a great diversity of large fish (73% of the diet).
 Additional food items may include molluscs and crustaceans, aquatic birds and young seals (Caspian seals, Pusa caspica).

 The piscivorous diet of beluga sturgeon tends to change with age: in the Caspian Sea, it mainly consists of Clupeonella sp. for juveniles smaller than 40 cm, different species of Gobiidae for fish ranging between 40 and 280 cm and then mullets, Alosa sp. and other sturgeons for the largest.

 In brackish environments of the Ponto-Caspian basin, the genera Alosa, Aspius and Engraulis are the preferred prey.
 In estuaries and rivers of the same area, migrating spawners eat various cyprinids, mainly Cyprinus carpio and Rutilus rutilus, Sander lucioperca and, among sturgeons, Acipenser ruthenus is the main prey.

-Little is known about the diet of the Adriatic population.
-It has been reported that in marine and brackish environments, adult H. huso forage primarily on molluscs (Cephalopoda, of which common cuttlefish, Sepia officinalis, and European squid, Loligo vulgaris, are particularly common in the Adriatic Sea) and fish belonging to the families Gadidae, Pleuronectidae, Gobiidae, Clupeidae, Scombridae and Mugilidae, but also on big crustaceans; in the rivers, they feed mainly on local Cyprinidae.
+Little is known about the diet of the extinct Adriatic population.
+It has been reported that in marine and brackish environments, adult Adriatic H. huso foraged primarily on molluscs (Cephalopoda, of which common cuttlefish, Sepia officinalis, and European squid, Loligo vulgaris, are particularly common in the Adriatic Sea) and fish belonging to the families Gadidae, Pleuronectidae, Gobiidae, Clupeidae, Scombridae and Mugilidae, but also on big crustaceans; in the rivers, they fed mainly on local Cyprinidae.

+Habitat

+Beluga sturgeon are considered euryhaline, capable of moving freely between freshwater and estuaries, and thus can live in waters of varying saline content.
+Sturgeons are quite a durable species and can survive some of the most altered and polluted rivers in the world.

+Historically, beluga sturgeon were found in the Caspian Sea, Black Sea, Adriatic Sea, Sea of Azov, and all rivers interconnecting these waterways.
+Unfortunately, this range has been greatly reduced in modern times to the Caspian Sea, the Black Sea, and a few rivers such as the Danube, with attempts to reintroduce Belugas into various historic locations.

 Uses

 Beluga caviar is considered a delicacy worldwide.
 The flesh of the beluga is not particularly renowned, but it is a hearty white meat similar to that of swordfish.
-Beluga caviar has long been scarce and expensive and the fish's endangered status has made its caviar even more expensive throughout the world.
+Beluga caviar has long been scarce and expensive and the fish's critically endangered status has made its caviar even more expensive throughout the world.

 The beluga's air bladder is said to make the best isinglass.

 Status

 IUCN classifies the beluga as critically endangered.
-It is a protected species listed in Appendix III of the Bern Convention, and its trade is restricted under CITES Appendix II.
+Due to aforementioned poaching of the sturgeon, the Danube is the only river remaining with naturally reproducing sturgeon populations within the European Union.
+The sturgeon remains a protected species listed in Appendix III of the Bern Convention, and its trade is restricted under CITES Appendix II.
 The Mediterranean population is strongly protected under Appendix II of the Bern Convention, prohibiting any intentional killing of these fish.

 The United States Fish and Wildlife Service has banned imports of beluga caviar and other beluga products from the Caspian Sea since 6 October 2005, after listing beluga sturgeon under the U.S. Endangered Species Act.